 Prep task 1.
 Buy some good books.
 You must buy the first textbook but there are more you might want to invest in- the more you have the better your grade!
-(We do have an online PDF copy for free if you don't want a hard copy)
+(We do have an online PDF copy which will be shared with with you)